-Consequently, he differed with the trial court in that the identification did not satisfy the test of identification at night as the trial court failed to evaluate the nature of the light, the strength of the light, the size of the light and its position as relative to the appellant.
+Consequently, the learned judge differed with the trial court stating that the identification relied on by the magistrate did not satisfy the test of identification at night.
+She stated that the trial court failed to evaluate the nature of the light, the strength of the light, the size of the light and its position as relative to the appellant.
 He relied on the absence of any inquiries by the prosecution as to the light condition at the scene of crime.

-Furthermore, it was within the judge’s view that from the testimony given by the complainant’s father, it was questionable that the she informed her father of the ordeal but failed to mention the appellant as the offender whereas her memory was still fresh.
-Henceforth, the judge relied on this fact to conclude that the circumstances at the crime scene were not favorable for positive identification or recognition of the appellant as such non-disclosure ought to have sowed a seed of doubt in the mind of the learned trial magistrate concerning the identification of the appellant.
+Furthermore, it was within the judge Cherere’s view that from the testimony given by the complainant’s father, it was questionable that the she informed her father of the ordeal but failed to mention the appellant as the offender whereas her memory was still fresh.
+Henceforth, the judge relied on this fact to conclude that the circumstances at the crime scene were not favorable for positive identification or recognition of the appellant as such non-disclosure ought to have sowed a seed of doubt in the mind of the Senior Resident Magistrate Onkunya concerning the identification of the appellant.

 Finally, the judge relied on Section 122C of the Penal Code that states the procedure in Section 122A should be obtained by written consent and accordingly there was no evidence that the appellant gave written consent to undergo the DNA sampling procedure.
 Consequently, the DNA samples were unlawfully obtained from the Appellant and ought to have been rejected by the trial court pursuant to Section 122D of the Penal Code that states results on samples obtained from the DNA sampling procedure are inadmissible in any proceedings against the suspect unless they are conducted within the confine of Section 122A and Section 122C.

-For the aforementioned reasons Hon Justice T.W.
-Cherere of the Kisumu court of appeal on November 21, 2019 quashed the appellants conviction and set the sentence aside.
+For the aforementioned reasons, Hon Justice T.W.
+Cherere of the Kisumu High Court on November 21, 2019 quashed the appellants conviction and set the sentence aside.

 Mahakamani News is Kenya’s top court reporting and crime coverage website.
 If you have a case that needs coverage, or if you are facing injustice from powerful forces, fired unfairly or reporting any corruption or relevant news pertaining judiciary etc please contact us via firstname.lastname@example.org